Apply for graduate study in CSE

 |December 15th||January 15th|

 |For full admission and financial aid consideration, applications to the doctoral program must be completed and submitted by December 15th.||For full admission consideration, applications to the master’s program must be completed and submitted by January 15th.|

 At the graduate level, admitted students are notified via email from February through April.
 If accepting the offer of admission, doctoral admits must email their signed acceptance to email@example.com and respond to the email from Rackham Admissions by April 15th.
 Master’s admits accepting the offer must respond to the email from Rackham Admissions by May 1st.

 SUGS is open to current U of M undergraduate students only.

 SUGS program applications must be submitted and completed by:

 - January 15 (fall term only)

 - October 1 (winter term)

-Successful MS applicants usually have an undergraduate GPA of at least 3.5/4.0, GRE scores of at least 70% verbal, 90% quantitative, and 40% analytical writing, and three strong letters of recommendation.
-International students should have a TOEFL score of at least 100.
+Successful applicants usually have an undergraduate GPA of at least 3.5/4.0 and three strong letters of recommendation.
+International students must demonstrate English proficiency.
+Further information may be found here.
 Students admitted to the PhD program generally exceed these standards.
 In addition, students admitted to the Ph.D. program often have prior research experience or have demonstrated research aptitude.

 Contact us with any questions about Computer Science and Engineering graduate programs.